odpa/OntologyDesignPatterns.org/README.md

 Look in the two files mysql-variables.env and smw-variables.env for environment variables that will be used by the two Docker containers spawned by this compose configuration.
-Note especially that for real deployment you will need to change the passwords in these files!
+Also, note that some variables from smw-variables.env are overruled by configuration directives in LocalSettings.php in the data subdirectory.
+Note that for real deployment you **must** change the default passwords in these files!

 ## How do I access it?